gio-han/FASTQ_Filter/README.md

 # Installations

-Python 3 is required but no other packages or libraries.
+Python 3 is required but no other packages or libraries are needed.